chenlt-uw/BIPV/README.md

 # BIPV
-Repository for the paper "Mitigating Urban Climate-Energy Feedback with Citywide BIPV Implementation".
-Includes MATLAB/Python tools for urbanized TMY generation and BIPV facade power calculation.

 # Code Repository
 This repository contains the publicly available components of the implementation for the paper "Mitigating Urban Climate-Energy Feedback with Citywide Building-Integrated Photovoltaics Implementation".